July 29th, 2021

 12.4.1 All Rules Disputes and Arbitration Disputes will be governed by and construed under the laws of the United States of America and the law of the State of New York, without regard to choice of law principles, provided that Activision will have the right to disqualify any Participants that are rendered ineligible to participate due to local law.
-This selection of governing law shall supersede any prior choice of law contained in any prior version of the Official Rules executed by the Participant.
+This selection of governing law shall supersede any prior choice of law contained in any prior version of the Rules executed by the Participant.

-12.4.2 Participants agree to be bound by these Official Rules and by the decisions of Activision with respect to the disciplinary actions imposed for their violation, which are final and binding in all respects.
+12.4.2 Participants agree to be bound by these Rules and by the decisions of Activision with respect to the disciplinary actions imposed for their violation, which are final and binding in all respects.

-12.4.3 In recognition of the Tournament’s status as a global league, Activision will endeavor to provide official translations of these Official Rules.
-In the event of any conflict between the English version and any translation of these Official Rules, the English version will control.
+12.4.3 In recognition of the Tournament’s status as a global league, Activision will endeavor to provide official translations of these Rules.
+In the event of any conflict between the English version and any translation of these Rules, the English version will control.